Sex is awesome — but you aren’t having it as often as you’d like.

 Your body keeps telling you to have sex again.

 So if you're looking for ways to increase your physical intimacy, it may sound ironic, but have more sex.

 #3: Sex Can Help Boost Bladder Control for Women

-During sex, we're constantly releasing and contracting those vaginal muscles — very similar movement when doing Kegal exercises.
+During sex, we're constantly releasing and contracting those vaginal muscles — a very similar movement to doing Kegel exercises.

 - Experiencing menopause; and

 Keeping those muscles strengthened can help combat issues with vaginal health as you get older.